Citizen Charter of the Bank

 The bank will pay interest to its customers on delayed collection as applicable on saving bank deposit for the delayed period beyond the prescribed period i.e 7/10/14 days as the case may be .
 Such interest shall be paid without demand from the customers in all types of accounts.

 Procedure for handling the dishonoured cheques or lost in transit

-In the event a cheque or an instrument accepted for collection is lost in transit or in clearing process or at the paying bank's branch, the bank shall immediately on coming to know of the loss , bring the same to the notice of account holder so that the account holder can inform the drawer to record stop payment and also take care that cheques, if any, issued by him/ her are not dishonored due to non- credit of the amount of the lost cheque / instruments.
+In the event of a cheque or an instrument is accepted for collection; is lost in transit or in clearing process or at the paying bank's branch, the bank shall immediately on coming to know of the loss, will bring the same to the notice of account holder so that the account holder can inform the drawer to stop the payment of cheque and also take care that cheques may not be cleared.
 The bank would pay interest at saving bank rate if the notice of the cheque / instrument having been lost is given after the maximum prescribed period for the collection of outstation cheques i.e 7/10/14 days, as applicable.
 Such interest will be paid for the number of days the delay occurred in giving notice to the customer beyond these prescribed 7/10/14 days as applicable.

 Facility of Immediate credit of cheques sent for collection local and outstation.

 The instant credit of outstation / local cheques are permitted only up to Rs.
 5000/-, subject to usual safeguards as conveyed earlier for permitting such credit, which are as under

 - Bank should be satisfied about the proper conduct of the account of customer.

 - The Bank will extend the facility to all individual depositors without making a distinction about their status i.e Saving Bank , Current or Cash credit.